ChristianSch/Pythia/README.md

 I'm currently working towards the first release.
-The charts for metrics over time (ANN convergion for example) aren't done yet, the socket communication isn't quite stable (some things lacking) and not all changes to the data are propagated and/or reflected to/in the frontend.
+The charts for metrics over time (ANN convergence for example) aren't done yet, the socket communication isn't quite stable (some things lacking) and not all changes to the data are propagated and/or reflected to/in the frontend.